Free SHL General Ability Test (Verify G+) Guide and Practice [2025]

 Within the test, the topics of the questions will be mixed.

-The SHL General Ability Test has two versions – interactive and multiple choice.
-To make the most out of your preparation time make sure you practice the correct version, as the two versions differ greatly in their format:
+The SHL General Ability cognitive aptitude test comes in two versions: interactive and multiple-choice.
+To make the most out of your preparation time, make sure you practice the correct version, as the two versions differ in their format.

 Numerical Reasoning